 News & Announcements

-Anastasia Clair '22, President of the Delaware State Society of the Children of the American Revolution, designed and helped to build a butterfly garden for the Brian Conley Veterans Resiliency Center in Delaware.
+Anastasia Clair '22 designed and helped to build a butterfly garden for the Brian Conley Veterans Resiliency Center in Delaware.

 Hello, my name Is Lilli Ward and I am a junior here at Gunston.
 Recently I have been thinking about ways that I can help within the community.
 I began to think about Johns Hopkins Hospital because when I was younger I spent a lot of time at Johns Hopkins.
 When I was eleven years old, I was admitted to Johns Hopkins and diagnosed with a rare disease called Guillian Barré Syndrome.